papis/papis/doc/source/default-settings.rst

    e.g., if a file was mistakenly added multiple times or if a tag already exists in the document.

+.. papis-config:: doctor-duplicated-values-keys-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of keys that extend the default ones from :confval:`doctor-duplicated-values-keys`.
+This list extends instead of overwriting the given keys.

 .. papis-config:: doctor-html-codes-keys

     A list of keys used by the ``html-codes`` check.
 The check will show an error if any of the keys contain unwanted HTML codes, e.g. ``&amp;``.

+.. papis-config:: doctor-html-codes-keys-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of keys that extend the default ones from :confval:`doctor-html-codes-keys`.
+This list extends instead of overwriting the given keys.

 .. papis-config:: doctor-html-tags-keys

     A list of keys used by the ``html-tags`` check.
 The check will show an error if any of the keys contain unwanted HTML tags, e.g. ``<div>``.

+.. papis-config:: doctor-html-tags-keys-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of keys that extend the default ones from :confval:`doctor-html-tags-keys`.
+This list extends instead of overwriting the given keys.

 .. papis-config:: doctor-key-type-keys